Pradus7/u-streamline-app/README.md

 U-Streamline
 ===
-An app to streamline the process of placing an order for U-Artist kitchen and wardrobe productions
+A python app to streamline the process of placing an order for U-Artist kitchen and wardrobe productions

 Current Features
 ---